0xCAF3D0OD/0xCAF3D0OD/README.md

   * **How would you tell me?!** It's not a secret anymore but with the advent of the internet, information is closer than you think, two clicks and you can find the information that suits you best.
 That's 42Lausanne, a school that teaches you to search.
   * But not only that, 42Lausannne is a real hive without queen, all the students bring their stone to the building, the notion of teamwork has never been as present as in this school.
 Find yourself a group of friends and go on an adventure in the multitude of projects that the school offers.

+🏃 **What i like to do:** I like to do sports, I find it liberates the mind.
+As for computer science, it allows us to create interactions with others, to surpass ourselves, to find new challenges.